Because aftercare shouldn’t be an afterthought.

 9. What are the collection and sign out procedures?

-10. How do you manage dispensation of medicines?
+10. How do you manage dispensing of medication?

 We dispense medication in line with legal regulations; we can only give the child medication when a parent has handed in a consent form, along with the medication.
 These forms should be issued at the beginning of the year, for parents to use when the need arises.